venkateshterikuti/venkateshterikuti.github.io/_pages/activities.md

 - **Casino Intelligence Hub** <br> Advanced casino analytics platform analyzing 16M+ transactions to predict player churn, segment users, and detect anomalies.
 Built an end-to-end pipeline with PostgreSQL for data warehousing, Python (pandas, scikit-learn, XGBoost) for modeling, and interactive dashboards via Streamlit/Power BI.
 Includes SQL-heavy feature engineering, automated ETL scripts, and a modular architecture for dashboards and model training. <a href="https://github.com/venkateshterikuti/casino-intelligence-hub" target="_blank" rel="noopener">View on GitHub</a>

+- **Building LLM From Scratch** <br> Complete implementation of a GPT-style large language model from the ground up using PyTorch.
+Built a byte-level tokenizer, scaled dot-product attention with causal masking, transformer blocks, and training pipelines.
+Includes pretraining on unlabeled text, classification finetuning, and instruction finetuning (SFT).
+Demonstrates deep understanding of attention mechanisms, gradient stabilization, and modern LLM architectures.
+Inspired by Sebastian Raschka's book. <a href="https://github.com/venkateshterikuti/llm-from-scratch" target="_blank" rel="noopener">View on GitHub</a>